ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

   mesh.rotation.y += 0.01;
 }
 ```
-This is good for simple animations but for a more robust animation experience Tweenjs is a library that pairs well with Threejs.
+This is good for simple animations but for a more robust animation experience Tween.js is a library that pairs well with three.js.
 A tween (from in-between) is a concept that allows you to change the values of the properties of an object in a smooth way.
-Tweenjs works well with Threejs because many of the Objects in your scene have their properties (Object3D .position, .rotation, .scale etc...) expressed via a Threejs class called [vector3](https://threejs.org/docs/#api/en/math/Vector3).
+Tween.js works well with three.js because many of the Objects in your scene have their properties (Object3D .position, .rotation, .scale etc...) expressed via a three.js class called [vector3](https://threejs.org/docs/#api/en/math/Vector3).

 Tweens take in 3D vectors by default so we can easily animate the rotation or a similar property.
 + Here a tween is set on the cube's (called mesh) rotation.
 It is rotated over a course of 8s (duration = 8000) from the position (x:0, y:0, z:0) to (x:Math.PI, y:Math.PI, z:Math.PI) a full rotation.